lacouture/build-archlinux-vm/README.md

 This project automates the deployment of an ArchLinux OS instance onto a VM, using Ansible.

+It is inspired by Van Nguyen's blog post: https://shirotech.com/linux/how-to-automate-arch-linux-installation/

 It produces a very simple system, with:

 - a single EXT4 partition,